-Hereby follows a list of the different status messages in Prezentor for emails.
+Hereby follows a list of different e-mail statuses in Prezentor.

-An attachment in the email was opened by the recipient.
+Clicked: An attachment in the e-mail was opened by the recipient.

-The user blocked consent for view if he opened the email or not, but gave consent for you to view presentation stats.
+Stats report: The user blocked consent to view if he opened the e-mail or not, but gave consent for you to view presentation stats.

-The user blocked consent for tracking if he viewed the email or not.
+Tracking declined: The user blocked consent for tracking if he viewed the e-mail or not.

-The email has been marked as spam by recipient or his spam filter when we can detect that specific action.
+Spamreport: The e-mail has been marked as spam by recipient or his spam filter.

-A message that is returned to the server that sent it.
-Bounced emails are either a permanent failure to deliver the email or a temporary failure to deliver the email, based on conditions with the recipient mail server.
+Bounce: A message that is returned to the server that sent it.
+Bounced e-mails are either a permanent failure to deliver the e-mail or a temporary failure to deliver the e-mail, based on conditions of the recipient mail server.

-Hard Bounces - A hard bounce is an e-mail message that has been returned to the sender because the recipient’s address is invalid.
-A hard bounce might occur because the domain name doesn’t exist or because the recipient is unknown.
-If an email is on the bounce list, we will auto drop any future requests to this email address.
+Hard Bounces: A hard bounce is an e-mail message that has been returned to the sender because the recipient’s address is invalid.
+This might occur because the domain name doesn’t exist or because the recipient is unknown.
+If an e-mail is on the bounce list, we will auto drop any future requests to this e-mail address.

-Soft Bounces - A soft bounce is an e-mail message that gets as far as the recipient’s mail server but is bounced back undelivered before it gets to the intended recipient.
-A soft bounce might occur because the recipient’s inbox is full.
+Soft Bounces: A soft bounce is an e-mail message that gets as far as the recipient’s mail server but is bounced back undelivered before it gets to the intended recipient.
+This might occur when the recipient’s inbox is full.